jbsparrow/CyberDropDownloader/docs/reference/configuration-options/settings/logs.md

 If enabled, Cyberdrop-DL will add the current date and time as a suffix to each log file, in the format `YYMMDD_HHMMSS`

+Every log file will be created inside a sub folder with the current date

 This will prevent overriding old log files

 <<<<<<< HEAD